285sopes2usac/USAX/docs/syscalls.md

- minimal       | Like partial, just even less features are supported compliant     | Syscall supported in a way compliant with a full ...           | implementation, but actually it has several limitations due to ...           | the different design of Tilck.
+ minimal       | Like partial, just even less features are supported compliant     | Syscall supported in a way compliant with a full ...           | implementation, but actually it has several limitations due to ...           | the different design of usax.
 Example: see the note [3]. limited       | The syscall supports by design only a subset of the cases ...           | supported by the Linux implementation.